jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 <img src="https://basinelectric.files.wordpress.com/2016/11/2016-0910-basin-electric-adds-flexibility-to-member-load-forecast.jpg" alt="Etch-A-Sketch" title="Image Source: https://basinelectric.wordpress.com/2016/11/28/shaking-the-etch-a-sketch-basin-electric-adds-flexibility-to-member-load-forecast/" width = "50%" align="right" style="padding-right: 35px;">

 External Dependency APIs are often thrust upon us.
 They aren’t always a cohesive set of methods that honor the principles listed above.
-In this Port focused design we have the opportunity to shake the Etch-A-Sketch.
+In this Port focused design, we have the opportunity to shake the Etch-A-Sketch.

 We can design the Contracts that the Business Logic needs; not the one we’re stuck with.
 Being able to create customized Interfaces/Contracts for Business Logic is addressed briefly in the [Façade Design Pattern Summary](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html#summary).